 LSC proposed to amend this section to clarify that the grievance procedures required by this section are intended for the use and benefit of applicants for legal assistance and for clients of recipients and not for the use or benefit of third parties.
-LSC received one comment specifically supporting and no comments specifically opposing this amendment.
+LSC received one comment supporting and no comments opposing this amendment.
 Accordingly, LSC adopts this change as proposed.

 In addition, LSC proposed to delete the reference to "an effective remedy" because the grievance process is just that, a process and not a guarantee of any specific outcome or "remedy" for the complainant.
-LSC received three comments specifically supporting and three comments specifically opposing this change.2 The comments opposing the proposed change (all of which are from client representative groups) stated that removal of the reference to an effective remedy undermines the purpose of the rule and suggests that so long as the recipient provides a grievance process, the outcome to the client in cases in which the client has a meritorious complaint is immaterial.
-Each of these comments suggested that LSC retain the current language of the rule.
+LSC received two comments specifically supporting this change.
+Accordingly, LSC adopts the deletion as proposed.